H1d3r/TymSpecial/README.md

 - Python3
 - x86_64-w64-mingw32-g++ cross compiler

-pyopenssl & osslsigncode are only required if the domain argument is passed
+pyopenssl & osslsigncode are only required if the domain argument is passed for CarbonCopy usage

 - ```apt-get install osslsigncode```